 By choosing Custom as Access control, Weblate will stop managing access for given project and you can setup custom rules in Django admin interface.
 This can be used for definining more complex access control or having shared access policy for all projects in single Weblate instance.
-See Group-based access control for information on creating custom access levels.
+If you want to enable this for all projects by default please enable the DEFAULT\CUSTOM\ACL.

-Warning: By enabling this, Weblate will remove all Group-based access control it has created for this project.
+Warning: By enabling this, Weblate will remove all Per project access control it has created for this project.
 If you are doing this without global admin permission, you will instantly loose access to manage the project.